-What started a few years ago, possibly as a truck lift kit accident, with much criticism, has recently developed in quite a trend.
+What started a few years ago, possibly as a truck lift kit accident, with much criticism, has recently developed into quite a trend.
 Every now and then, on some of the truck forums or Facebook truck groups, you will find someone posting a pic of a truck or SUV that is leaning in the back, or looks somewhat overloaded.
-Sure enough, if the group is not a dedicated squat or lean group, the comments will be full of hate and guys ripping the poster asking if his truck is broken, or halfway through a lift install or such.
+Sure enough, if the group is not a dedicated truck squat or Carolina lean group, the comments will be full of hate and guys ripping the poster asking if his truck is broken, or halfway through a lift install or such.

 When asking why a truck is leaning or squatted the answers usually either have some form of hate or sarcasm with one Reddit user (SnuffThePunkz) even stating the reasons for the lean: “It’s great for star gazing, drive-in movies, or just not needing to make eye contact with the pedestrian as you run them over.
 Purpose built and all.”.
-Classic, you have got to laugh at the ingenuity of peoples sarcasm sometimes.
+Classic.
+You have got to laugh at the ingenuity of peoples’ sarcasm sometimes.

-Certainly not any use for off-roading or overlanding, and probably not a look for everyone, we here at Modifind endorse any culture, style or movement where people customize their rides to match their personalities or lives, and we sure as hell like it more than stock trucks, as life is way to short to drive stock.
-Let’s face it, even the guys hating on the look, if you also grew up in those schools, with those guys as your friends, then you would also probably be driving a truck with that look right now.
+Certainly not any use for off-roading or overlanding, and probably not a look for everyone, we here at Modifind endorse any culture, style or movement where people customize their rides to match their personalities or lives, and we sure as hell like it more than stock trucks, as life is way too short to drive stock.
+Let’s face it, even the guys hating on Carolina lean the look, if you also grew up in those schools, with those guys as your friends, then you would also probably be driving a truck with that look right now.

 Leave a Reply